LouisJustinTALLOT/cpp-docs.fr-fr/docs/mfc/reference/ccmdui-class.md

 ### <a name="parameters"></a>Paramètres

 *lpszText*<br/>
-Un pointeur à une chaîne de texte.
+Pointeur vers une chaîne de texte.

 ### <a name="example"></a>Exemple